 Prize Money the Obvious Draw

-The prize fund for the first Saudi Cup on 29 February 2020 was a staggering $20 million.
+The prize fund for the Saudi Cup is a staggering $20 million.
 To put that in context, that’s more than three times the prize money available for Europe’s richest race, the Prix de l’Arc de Triomphe.

 Only the Best Need Apply